kimfriendship/kimfriendship/README.md

 ### Things about me 👩🏻‍💻

-📝  I'm trying to write TIL everyday on [my blog](https://velog.io/@kimfriendship/series/TIL).
+🔥  I'm focusing on learning vue at the moment.
-🔥  At the moment, I'm focusing on algorithms and data structure.
+📝  I'm planning to write about any kind of topics twice a week on [my blog](https://velog.io/@kimfriendship).
-📬  If you'd like to see my resume, please email me!
+📗  If you'd like to know more about me, you can have a look at [my portfolio](https://kimfriendship.com).

 ### Tools & Techs 🛠